 Despite its popularity, cramming for an exam rarely works.
-Focusing on a lot of the same information at once may make students feel confident that they know it, but often it doesn’t stick.
+Focusing on a lot of the same information at once may make students feel confident that they know it, but it usually doesn’t stick.
 Instead of cramming for exams, students should start studying early and gradually review the information over time.
-This helps them learn and review a variety of information at once and in smaller amounts, making it easier for the information to stick.
-It also removes some of the stress because they don’t have to spend the night before a test studying instead of getting a good night’s sleep.
+This helps them learn and review a range of information at once and in smaller amounts, making it easier for the information to stick.
+It also removes some of the stress because they can get a good night’s sleep the night before the test rather than staying up all night studying.

 2. Find Your Optimal Study Environment